Baby is allergic to diapers: what should I do?

 Changing diaper brands

-• Fragrance-free diapers (no perfume or lotion);
+• Fragrance-free diapers (without perfume or lotion);

-• With latex-free rubber bands;
+• With latex-free elastics;

-• No humidity indicator.
+• No moisture indicator.

 We recommend that you choose ecological or organic disposable diapers.
 They use natural materials, some of which are biodegradable, add no perfumes, and contain no endocrine disruptors or harmful agents.
 The training pants are also a perfect alternative to disposable diapers.
 As well as saving money, you'll keep baby dry and help him potty train like a big kid!